 - Use this website to research the changes in work opportunities and industries in a town or area of New Zealand.

 - Explore the changes in Māori education – particularly in regards to the rise of kura kaupapa and wānanga, and the social, economic and political forces that have influenced this.

-- Ask students to create a time line that details responsibilities they may have at different stages of their lives.
+- Ask learners to create a time line that details responsibilities they may have at different stages of their lives.

 Set homework that focuses on careers.
 For example:

-- Get students to create a careers map or family tree with particular reflection on the life roles and/or career paths of older family members.
+- Get learners to create a careers map or family tree with particular reflection on the life roles and/or career paths of older family members.

 Out of school activities

-- Visit a tertiary provider to meet tutors and students in social science-related courses.
+- Visit a tertiary provider to meet tutors and learners in social science-related courses.

-You could encourage students on Workchoice Days or work experience to visit places like:
+You could encourage learners on Workchoice Days or work experience to visit places like: